minettekaum/text_to_speech/tutorial.md

 **Explanation:** This is the core endpoint that handles text-to-speech generation.
 It includes:
 - **Input Validation**: Ensures the text is not empty
 - **File Setup**: Creates paths for temporary and output files
-- **Audio Prompt Processing**: Handles voice cloning if provided (using `process_audio_prompt` from `utils.py`)
+- **Audio Prompt Processing**: Handles voice cloning if provided
 - **Model Generation**: Calls the Dia model with all parameters
 - **Audio Processing**: Applies speed factor and converts to WAV format
 - **File Output**: Saves and returns the audio file
 - **Error Handling**: Comprehensive error handling with proper cleanup

-### Summary

-This FastAPI application provides a complete text-to-speech service using the Dia model.
-It handles:
-- Model lifecycle management
-- Voice cloning with audio prompts
-- Audio processing and speed control
-- File management and cleanup
-- Error handling and logging
-- CORS for frontend integration
 You can optimise the model for faster inference using Pruna AI.
 Follow this [tutorial](https://www.koyeb.com/tutorials/deploy-flux-models-with-pruna-ai-for-8x-faster-inference-on-koyeb) for guidance.

 ---

 ### Step 2: Frontend Setup
+The frontend isn't in as big of focus as the backend in this project.
+You can easily play around and try the frontend out to get a layout and features that you like.

 1. **Navigate to the frontend directory:**